Skip to main content

 1. More (& More Flexible) Carrier Capacity

-With transloading, you access the full capacity of two independent carrier bases—any Mexico carrier can be paired with any U.S. carrier on a shipment.
+With transloading, you access the full capacity of two independent carrier bases — any Mexico carrier can be paired with any U.S. carrier on a shipment.
 This allows for increased options and superior flexibility.

 For through-trailer service, you’re limited to carriers that have an interchange agreement with a counterpart carrier on the other side of the border.
 This is a significantly smaller capacity pool, which can limit your options.

-2. Mitigate Delays at the Border:
+2. Mitigate Delays at the Border

 With the superior flexibility provided by transloading, it’s easier to source carriers on both sides of the border who can pick up and deliver within your desired time frame.